JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts

 Second, motivated by the taint analysis technique \cite{newsome2005dynamic}, we add labels for variables exhibiting differences during comparison.
 This method preserves the second category of differences without increasing the number of traversed nodes.
-For example, in Fig. \ref{fig:states}, when comparing states $s_{10}$ and $s_{11}$, we add labels to variables with different values.
-Subsequently, we conduct a data flow analysis of function $f_2$ and add labels for variables dependent on the labeled ones.
-If a labeled variable undergoes reassignment in $f_2$, and the assignment statement is independent of any labeled variable, we remove the label from that variable.
-In the comparison of states $s_{20}$ and $s_{21}$ in Layer 3, labeled variables are not directly compared but are instead incorporated into the set of difference variables.
-These labeled variables, which display value differences between states $s_{22}$ or $s_{23}$ and $s_{20}$, are included in the subsequent analysis of financial variables.
 To implement this step, we replace the states in Algorithm \ref{alg:alg1} with labeled state $l=(\sigma,\pi,\theta)$, where $\sigma$ is a map from variable names to values, $\pi$ denotes the sequence of statements executed since the last state, and $\theta$ is a map from variable names to boolean values indicating whether the variable is labeled.
 Similar to the transition of states, the transition from labeled state $l$ to $l'$ is written as $l \stackrel{f(M)}{\longrightarrow}_{x} l'$.
-Due to the page limit, we present the modified algorithm in the Supplemental Material.
+Due to the page limit, we present the modified algorithm in \cite{wang2024janus}.
+Formal proofs for this mechanism are provided in Section \ref{subsec:proof}.